 “Having three kids myself, yeah, it’s inconvenient to bring the kids for a short run into a store, but I’ve never left them in the car.”

-Does the law say it is illegal to leave a child in the car unattended?
+Is it illegal to leave a child in the car unattended in Michigan?

-Yes, Michigan law does say it is illegal to leave a child in the car unattended.
+Yes, it can be illegal to leave a child in the car unattended in Michigan.
 The law prohibits a “person who is responsible for the care or welfare of a child” from leaving “that child unattended in a vehicle for a period of time . . . or under circumstances that pose an unreasonable risk of harm or injury to the child.”
 (MCL 750.135a(1))

 This has been the law in Michigan since April 1, 2009.